elastic/local-volume/README.md

 # Dynamic provisioner for local volumes

+**Warning**: this project is not actively maintained anymore.
+We recommend the following alternatives:

+* [TopoLVM](https://github.com/cybozu-go/topolvm) goes beyond what this project attempts to achieve.
+It dynamically provisions LVM-based volumes, implements the CSI interface, while accounting for each host total storage capacity.
+* [Sig-storage local static provisioner](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner) automatically creates static PersistentVolumes based on the devices available to each host.
+* [OpenEBS](https://github.com/openebs/openebs) is an advanced container attached storage solution for Kubernetes.

 **Important**: this is an experimental project, not intended for production use cases.
 There is no public Docker image release available.

 This projects allows the creation of PersistentVolumeClaim (PVC) for local volumes.